toejough/pypi-vs-npm/README.md

 This is a comparison of packaging with python vs with npm.

+It was partially inspired by [this post](http://blog.ionelmc.ro/2015/02/24/the-problem-with-packaging-in-python/), and partially by my own frustrated experiences trying to package something properly.

 # TLDR
 Python packaging is 3x as complex as javascript packaging.
 See the [conclusion](#conclusion) for more detail (but less than the whole document).